Data model

 deleted_at timestamp Date of deletion

-Exporting the data model references physical routers attached to a logical router.
+The data model export lists physical routers linked to a logical router.

-In the application, a physical router can be attached to a logical router from these two objects.
+In the app, a physical router can be linked to a logical router from these two objects.

 Security equipment includes intrusion detection systems (IDS: Intrusion Detection System), intrusion prevention systems (IPS: Intrusion Prevention System) and equipment monitoring systems.